kb-dk/veraPDF-rest/README.md

 	java -jar target/verapdf-rest-0.1.0-SNAPSHOT.jar server

-or launch `VeraPdfRestApplication` from within your IDE.
+or launch `VeraPdfRestLauncher` from within your IDE.

 Go to [localhost:8080/api/info](http://localhost:8080/api/info) to see if the server is running, you should see something like: